Please note: The Arbor Interventions module is available as part of the Perform package.

 Interventions are an essential part of the day to day running of all schools, regardless of their size, status or the age group of the students.

-- Impact is closely monitored - weekly, or monthly
+- Have an impact that is closely monitored weekly or monthly etc

 - Have a high level of student turnover